Set of All Points That ...

 |A set is just a collection of things with some common property.|

 |If we collect ALL points that share a property we can end up with a line, a surface or other interesting thing.|

 "the set of all points on a plane that are a fixed distance from a central point".

-As you can see, just a few points start to look like a circle, but if you collect ALL the points, you will actually have a circle.
+So, just a few points start to look like a circle, but when we collect ALL the points, we will actually have a circle.

 Try drawing one yourself (move point B);